 with $V_0$ and $t$ being the strength of QP modulation of the on-site matrix for type-I and type-II mosaic models, respectively.
-In the type-I mosaic lattice model, there are no IDZs in the shared components, resulting in a spectrum composed solely of extended and localized states~\cite{wang2020a}.
-In contrast, for the type-II mosaic lattice model, IDZs appear on $\sigma_x$, which introduces energy-dependent quasiperiodic hopping and an unbounded on-site potential, thereby giving rise to rigorously defined critical states within the spectrum~\cite{zhou2023c}.
+In the type-I quasiperiodic mosaic model, there are no IDZs in the shared components, resulting in a spectrum composed solely of extended and localized states~\cite{wang2020a}.
+In contrast, for the type-II quasiperiodic mosaic model, IDZs appear on $\sigma_x$, which introduces energy-dependent quasiperiodic hopping and an unbounded on-site potential, thereby giving rise to rigorously defined critical states within the spectrum~\cite{zhou2023c}.

-The universal results offer a powerful guidance for constructing exactly solvable models hosting various localization physics.
-The effective hopping and potential terms [Eq.~\eqref{eq:Veff}-\eqref{eq:TVeff}] provide a framework for designing the microscopic details of these systems by controlling the energy and coupling between the internal degrees of freedom.
-For instance, one can tailor the emergence or suppression of critical states, as well as the localization length, by modulating the behavior of the effective potential.
+The universal results offer a powerful guidance to construct exactly solvable models hosting all types of localization physics.
+The effective hopping and onsite coupling terms [Eq.~\eqref{eq:Veff}-\eqref{eq:TVeff}] provide a framework for designing the microscopic details of these systems by controlling the energy and coupling between the internal degrees of freedom.
+For example, by designing the effective potential, one can induce or suppress critical states, as well as manipulate the localization length.